Understanding Net Worth

 Why Net Worth Matters

 Unless you live in a non-capitalistic country, a higher net worth is better.
 A larger net worth translates into more options in life, access to better things, new experiences, and a safer retirement.
-As net worth increase it gets easier to make it grow because the money you've saved is working for you.
+As net worth increases it gets easier to make it grow because the money you've saved is working for you.

 A large net worth can become a problem in terms of correctly managing it, keeping it safe, and not letting it go to your head.
 We hope that the tools and resources at Wealth Meta will be of use to you in building your net worth and solving the "problem" of keeping an eye on it and managing it correctly.